Financial planning tools and services to put you on the path to the future you want

 They say that what you don’t know won’t kill you.
 However, if you are misinformed about the costs of long term health care in retirement, you might not be able to afford the kind of care you would like to have when wanting to stay alive.

-When saving for retirement, it’s vital to focus on the cost of long term health care as you age.
+When saving for retirement, it’s vital to think about the cost of long term health care as you age.
 Unfortunately, those costs are vastly underestimated and are increasing each year, according to Genworth’s annual Cost of Care Study.

-The 2019 study marks the sixteenth year for the report.
-The national annual median cost of care now ranges from $102,200 for a private room in a nursing home to $19,500 for adult day health care services (based on five days per week per year).
+The 2020 study marks the 17th year for the report.
+The national annual median cost of care now ranges from $105,850 for a private room in a nursing home to $19,240 for adult day care services (based on five days per week per year).

-If you guessed wrong, you are far from being alone.
-Four out of five adults underestimate the cost of home health care, according to the Genworth survey.
+Four out of 5 adults underestimate the cost of home health care, according to the Genworth survey.

 “The data from our complementary study dramatically demonstrated the huge disparity between what consumers think costs are and what they actually are, which is why it’s so important for families to educate themselves about the costs and plan ahead for how they will pay for those costs before it’s too late,” said Tom McInerney, president and CEO of Genworth.

 While we don’t seem aware of what healthcare costs are now, the bad news is that these expenses are getting higher every year.
 In fact, Genworth predicts another 66% increase in assisted living costs over the next 10 years.

 “Although the high cost of long-term care in America is considered the ‘new normal,’ it does not change the reality of what is certainly one of the biggest societal issues of our time: that at least 70 percent of Americans over age 65 will need some form of long term care services and support during their lives,” said McInerney.